dudash/openshiftexamples-cicdpipeline/README.md

 Because no other Jenkins server is already configured for use, OpenShift will actually create one for you.
 And before starting the pipeline, wait until that jenkins server is ready.
 You can see status in the webconsole or with `oc get pods`.

-But we need to do one more thing because of a current limitation with the plugin.
+But we need to do one more thing because of a current limitation with the sync plugin.
 We have to give Jenkins a list of OpenShift namespaces to stay in sync with.

        Open the Jenkins webconsole
        Goto: Manage Jenkins -> Configure System -> OpenShift Jenkins Sync -> Namespace